yun-vis/fhstp-bcc-csharp/pages/performance.md

     private protected static void MethodA()
     {
         Console.WriteLine("Starting Method A...");
+        // Parameter of Sleep(): The number of milliseconds for which the thread is suspended.
         Thread.Sleep(3000); // simulate three seconds of work Console.WriteLine("Finished Method A.");
     }